MakeSchool-17/ios-app-lesliekimm/ADD.md

 Author: Leslie Kim

 ##Objective
-To provide a software that makes scheduling/booking comedy shows easier.
-Eventually could expand into other industries/event booking.
+To provide an app that will help in organizing confirmed/unconfirmed performers, speakers, musicians for events.

 ##Audience
-Comedy clubs and comedy show bookers
+Event planners

 ##Experience
 The current method of scheduling a comedy show (small/one booker vs comedy